firdeus-dikellari/Fixing-NVIDIA-Drivers-on-Kali-Linux-with-Kernel-6.x-Hybrid-Graphics-Laptops-/Fixing-NVIDIA-Drivers-on-Kali-Linux-with-Kernel-6.x-Hybrid-Graphics-Laptops.md

 ## Prerequisites

-- Lenovo Legion 5 (or similar hybrid graphics laptop)
-- NVIDIA GPU (tested with RTX 4060)
-- AMD CPU with integrated graphics
-- Kali Linux (or Debian-based distribution)
+- Access to terminal
+- Power
+- Ethernet or Wifi connection

 ## The Complete Fix